revaturelabs/biforce/biforce/redshift-olap/README.md

     - When copying a file to s3 or moving a file within s3, add an extra step to the target location path to create a folder with that name i.e. s3://bucket-name/new-folder/file

+- In addition to using AWS CLI, the S3 bucket can be accessed via S3 Browser

 ## RedShift
 - To set up a connection to Redshift:
-  - Install SQL Workbench (SQL Developer has compatibility issues with the required jar)
-  - Download the RedshiftJDBC42-1.2.1.1001 jar online (or the version of the jar that your version of SQL Workbench needs)
+  - Any database tool compatible with Redshift is sufficient to connect to the database
-  - When configuring a connection, select RedsShift as the driver, and input the endpoint, username, and password
+  - When configuring a connection, select Redshift as the driver and input the endpoint, username, and password
     - Test the connection, if successful, everything should be ready

 - List of Redshift commands: https://docs.aws.amazon.com/redshift/latest/dg/c_SQL_commands.html